saroar/sygnaler/README.md

 ### MySQL Config

 To build, the first place you'll want to look is the `Config/` directory.
-In their, you should create a `secrets` folder and a nested `mysql.json`.
+In there, you should create a `secrets` folder and a nested `mysql.json`.
 Here's how my `Config/` folder looks locally.

 ```
 Config/